kitty-catt/auth-ms-spring/README.md

 - The [Storefront UI](https://github.com/ibm-garage-ref-storefront/storefront-ui) is using client ID `bluecomputeweb` and client secret `bluecomputewebs3cret` supporting OAuth 2.0 Password grant type.

-The BlueCompute application has scope, `blue`.
+The Storefront application has scope, `blue`.

 ## Pre-requisites: